Owen C. King

 I am especially interested in one issue in Computing Ethics which, unlike the papers just described, is not directly related to machine learning.
 The issue is about whether and under what conditions computing should be considered a profession, in the way that medicine, engineering, librarianship, and law are professions.

-"Anti-features, the Developer-User Relationship, and Professionalism"
+"Anti-features, the Developer-User Relationship, and Professionalism" [under development]

 This paper is an attempt to develop some conceptual resources—particularly the concept of an anti-feature—helpful for articulating ethically significant aspects of the relationship between software developers and end-users.
 After describing many examples of anti-features and considering several definitions proposed by others, I explain what all anti-features have in common.
 Roughly, an anti-feature is some software functionality that (1) is intentionally implemented, (2) is not intended to benefit the user, (3) makes the software worse, from the standpoint of the intended user.
 (This makes anti-features distinct from both features and bugs).
 I argue that, if we are to consider software development a profession, a condition on a person having the status of professional software developer is that she be unwilling to implement anti-features.